How to Stop Your Golden Retriever Puppy from Biting

 Rewarding good behavior is excellent for teaching your puppy not to bite.
 When your puppy plays gently with their toys instead of biting you, shower them with praise and perhaps even a tasty gift!
 This teaches your puppy that good behavior leads to beautiful things.

-It’s essential to be consistent with your praise and rewards and to avoid scaring or penalizing your puppy for biting.
 Instead, concentrate on encouraging appropriate behavior and redirecting any inappropriate biting.
 Your puppy will learn to control their biting and play in a friendly and safe manner with time, patience, and positive reinforcement.

 Why Consistency Is The Key To Training Your Golden Retriever Puppy